 NOTE: For information on ingredients, the competent authority rules for CBI take priority over the rules for product identification.
-Moved to the top of 4.3 under identify ....

 4.3.2 Chemical identity of the substance

 4.3.2.1 The identity of a substance is provided by its common chemical name.
 The chemical name can be identical to the GHS product identifier.